Class: Telerivet::Project

 - vars (Hash)

-* Custom variables stored for this project
+* Custom variables stored for this project.
+Variable names may be up to 32 characters

 * Updatable via API